CASA-Goes-Lab/PSU-MDESops/README.md

 * `python-igraph` (at least version `0.8.0`) must be installed.
 The installation process may be slightly more involved than simply using `pip`.
 Their [website](https://igraph.org/python/) has more information on how to install.
 * `pycairo` is required by `igraph` to handle plotting & visualization.
 Only required if using `plot()` method.

-If unable to install pycairo with poetry, the two dependenices needed are `cairo` and `pkg-config`.
+* If unable to install `pycairo` with poetry, the two dependenices needed are `cairo` and `pkg-config`.
+For macOS/Homebrew users, run:
+    $ brew install cairo pkg-config

 * `pydash` (version `4.7.6`), `requests` (version `2.24.0`), `dd` (version `0.5.5`), `tqdm` (version `4.46.1`), `colorama` (version `0.4.3`)